Pipes and Variables

 You can search on any part of line of the command:

-$ history | grep "NNNN"
+$ history | grep "CZB1"

 Since grep is also sending its results to the output stream, you can keep on piping:

-$ history | grep "NNNN" | less
+$ history | grep "CZB1" | less

 So long as a command or program outputs to the out stream, you can keep piping.
 This is what a lot of bioinformatics utilities do, and are designed to chain a series of manipulations.